M66B/FairEmail/FAQ.md

 On some devices, where there are lots of applications competing for memory, Android may stop the synchronization service as a last resort.

-Some Android versions stop apps and services too aggressively.
+Some Android versions, especially those of Samsung, OnePlus, Huawei and Xiaomi, stop apps and services too aggressively.
-See [this dedicated website](https://dontkillmyapp.com/) and [this Android issue](https://issuetracker.google.com/issues/122098785) for more information.
+See [this dedicated website](https://dontkillmyapp.com/) "*Don't kill my app*" for solutions, and [this Android issue](https://issuetracker.google.com/issues/122098785) (requires logging in with a Google account) for more information.

 If you have a Doogee device, please [see here](https://android.stackexchange.com/questions/214639/background-apps-get-killed-by-something-other-than-battery-optimization).

 Disabling battery optimizations (setup step 3) reduces the chance Android will stop the synchronization service.